-STANDARD DISCLOSURE SECTOR STANDARD REF# Management of the topic GRI 3: Material Topics 2021 Disclosure 3-3 Management of material topics Additional sector recommendations Describe the dispute and recourse mechanisms for complaints relating to financial health and inclusion.
+STANDARD DISCLOSURE SECTOR STANDARD REF#

+Manageme Management of the topic

+GRI 3: Material Topics 2021 Disclosure 3-3 Management of material topics Additional sector recommendations Describe the dispute and recourse mechanisms for complaints relating to financial health and inclusion.
 Describe the approach to assessing the financial health of the organization's customers, including the use of financial health-related metrics or scores.
 Report the actions to prevent and address customer overindebtedness, including examples of proactive interventions, such as addressing regular overdraft usage and high spending relative to income.
 Describe the policies regarding de-risking practices, including strategies to prevent and mitigate unintended exclusion of individuals and organizations from the formal financial system.
 Describe the actions to prevent and mitigate financial exclusion of non-profit organizations, including comprehensive risk assessments, informed mitigation measures, and non-profit organization engagements to promote financial inclusion.
 Describe the actions targeted at workers, distributors and third-party platforms aimed at promoting customers' financial health and inclusion.
 Describe whether and how the organization is involved in initiatives and partnerships aimed at enhancing financial health and inclusion.
 For customer engagement and investee stewardship related to financial health and inclusion, report: agreed-upon targets related to customers' and investees' performance, along with metrics for evaluating progress; examples of outcomes of customer engagement and investee stewardship.
+XX.5.1

+XX.5.2

-XX.5.1 health and incl stomer groups the organization intends to reach through its financial usion policies (hereafter referred to as identified customer groups) and sed to determine the customer groups.
-XX.5.2 Describe how groups, includi the organization addresses the needs of the identified customering through: XX.5.3 ct and service design, including how it incorporates actions to improve s to products and services;
+Report the customer groups the organization intends to reach through its financial health and inclusion policies (hereafter referred to as identified customer groups) and the process used to determine the customer groups.
+AA.3.2

+groups, includi XX.5.3

+ct and service design, including how it incorporates actions to improve s to products and services;

 financial education and literacy initiatives, including reporting the number of participants.
 Report the percentage breakdown of the organization's products and services by the identified customer groups that used them during the reporting period .
-XX.5.4 Report the percentage of MSMEs that have: • an outstanding loan or credit with the organization; • a deposit account with the organization.
-Include the organization's definition of MSMEs used.
-Report the number of: XX.5.6 new home loans issued by the organization within the identified customer groups; defaulted home loans within the identified customer groups.
-Report the total number of complaints related to financial health and inclusion, including: a breakdown of substantiated and non-substantiated complaints; a breakdown by type of complaint; a breakdown by type of complainant, including both customers (e.g., retail customers) and non-customers (e.g., individuals that have been denied access to a product or service); most prevalent issues; any observed trends per complaint type, comparing data from the current period to that from the previous reporting period.
-XX.5.7 Report the number of the organization's banking access points7 in low-populated or economically disadvantaged areas by geographic location by type of access point, including: how this number compares to the total number of banking access points in the geographic locations reported on; the percentage increase or decrease of the number of the organization's banking access points between the beginning and the end of the reporting period.
+Report the percentage of MSMEs that have: Include the organization's definition of MSMEs used.
+Report the number of: new home loans issued by the organization within the identified customer groups; defaulted home loans within the identified customer groups.
+Report the total number of complaints related to financial health and inclusion, including: XX.5.7 a breakdown of substantiated and non-substantiated complaints; a breakdown by type of complaint; a breakdown by type of complainant, including both customers (e.g., retail customers) and non-customers (e.g., individuals that have been denied access to a product or service); most prevalent issues; any observed trends per complaint type, comparing data from the current period to that from the previous reporting period.
+Report the number of the organization's banking access points in low-populated or economically disadvantaged areas by geographic location by type of access point, including: XX.5.8 how this number compares to the total number of banking access points in the geographic locations reported on; the percentage increase or decrease of the number of the organization's banking access points between the beginning and the end of the reporting period.